 Ask questions early on to set yourself up for success.
 During your initial college visits, set up a meeting with someone in the student support services department.
 Most colleges and universities offer accommodations for students with ADD/ADHD.
 Visit ADHD & You for a list of accommodations available in college.

-Psychology Today has created a list of reasons why students with ADHD need accommodations in college.
-Remember, it’s better to have the accommodations and not use them, than to not have them and need them.
+Psychology Today also created a list of reasons why students with ADHD need accommodations in college.
+Remember, it’s better to have the accommodations and not use them than to not have them and need them.

-The term “bipolar” is becoming more common in every day conversations.
+The term “bipolar” is now more common in everyday conversations.
 Society refers to those who have significant mood swings as “bipolar”.
 If a person goes between extremes of hot and cold, in terms of their attitude towards others or situations, they are sometimes called “bipolar”.
 It is important to remember that these terms should not be used loosely or in a derogatory manner.
-You never know when someone around you is either suffering themselves, or has a loved one diagnosed with bipolar disorder.
+You never know when someone around you is either suffering themselves or has a loved one diagnosed with bipolar disorder.